 Where to stay: Zeavola Resort & Spa

 Known for it’s closeness to Koh Phi Phi and Phuket, this is a great addition to any island-hopping itinerary.
 This place is known for its gorgeous limestone cliffs, snorkeling, and kayaking.
 Krabi is also accessible thanks to the nearby airport.

 Thailand Honeymoon Guide: Gulf of Thailand

 With its own airport, and a great jumping point to visiting Koh Tao and Koh Pha Ngan, this place has so much to do.
-From the Samui Aquarium and Tiger Zoo to Big Buddha Beach, this island has shopping, markets, multiple beaches, temples, waterfalls, parks, spas, and more to explore.
+This island has shopping, markets, multiple beaches, temples, waterfalls, parks, spas, and more to explore.

 This place is known for its Full Moon Parties.
 So if you are a partying couple and want to rage from dusk until dawn, this is the place to check out.
 But there is more than partying on this island.
 Check out the Ang Thong National Marine Park and rent a boat around it.
 Take a dive tour.
 Go trekking around the island, or even find your inner peace post-wedding at a yoga resort.

 Day 11 of Your Thailand Honeymoon Itinerary: Head Home

 Nobody wants the honeymoon to end, but now is the time to head back to Bangkok and return home.
 However, if you’ve got a few extra days, here are some great additions to your trip.